drekka/StoryTeller/README.md

 ### WTF - Another logging framework!!!

 Yep.
 Another one.
-But with a difference ...
+But with a difference. *Read on ...*

+All the frameworks I have found *(both in the Java and Objective-C worlds)* follow a very old fashioned logging approach *(IMHO)*: Logging statements are keyed based on a severity of the data being logged.
+So when debugging a problem, the developer takes a guesstimate of what severity level to log that will most likely show the information they need.

+The problem with this approach is that it usually results in a large amount of output which requires significant effort to troll through.
+There is no way for the developer to focus in on the problem and when debugging a problem, developers really want to trace a particular piece of information through the code, regardless of where it goes and what the 'severity' is.

+So I decided to think different.

-The idea that drives Story Teller is quite simple: ***To debug an application, developers need to see the threads of data as they weave their way through the code.***
+The idea that realised Story Teller is quite simple: ***To debug an application, developers need to see the threads of data as they weave their way through the code.***

-Other logging frameworks use a very crass shotgun approach (IMHO).
-The developer adds log statements to the code based on the perceived severity of of the data being logged.
-Later when debugging, the develope then has to derive a logging criteria based on a guesstimate of severity and location, hoping that the logs show the right information.
-More often that not, a large amount of output is produced which requires significant effort to troll through.
-Essentially the focus of these logging frameworks is based around two questions: *How important is the imformation and where in the source code is it?* These are the wrong questions.
-Simply because the data that drives the app is not relevant to either of these concepts.

-Story Teller bases it's logging around a simpler and more important question: ***What is this about?*** and concentrates on answering that question.
-It does it by keying the logging based on the data.
-This enables it to then report based on the targetted data and to provide very concise logs which only contain output related to the problem at hand.
+Story Teller concentrates on giving developers a logging system that allows them to interrogate the data in order to decide whether to log or not.
+This enables it to provide very concise logs which only contain output related to the problem at hand.

 ## Setup